TomPecher/Algorithm-Testing/Stack/stack.md

-Stack(collection)     - Initialises an empty stack.
+init(collection)      - Initialises an empty stack.
 If a collection is specified, initialises a stack with those items.

 is_empty()            - Returns True if stack contains no items, returns False otherwise.